amjaskir/amjaskir.github.io/index.md

 ## Publications

 Jaskir, A. & M.J.
 Frank.
-2022 	"On the normative advantages of dopamine and striatal opponency for learning and choice." [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.03.10.483879v1).
+2022 	"On the normative advantages of dopamine and striatal opponency for learning and choice." [eLife.]([https://www.biorxiv.org/content/10.1101/2022.03.10.483879v1](https://doi.org/10.7554/eLife.85107).

 ## Selected Peer-Reviewed Conference Posters
-Jaskir, A., L. Lehnert, M.J.
+Jaskir, A., M.J.
 Frank (2022) “Sleep's role in analogous transfer for sequential reinforcement learning”.
-Winter Conference on Brain Research.
+RLDM.

+Gallo, M., A.A.
+Hamid, A. Jaskir, T. Pan, D. Ofray, M.J.
+Frank, C.I.
+Moore, K.G.
+Bath (2021) “Early life adversity alters reward learning and decision making mechanisms in mice”.
+Society for Neuroscience.

 Jaskir, A. & M.J.
 Frank (2019) ["Computational advantages of dopaminergic states for decision making."](https://ccneuro.org/2019/Papers/ViewPapers.asp?PaperNum=1390) Computational Cognitive Neuroscience Conference (CCN)

-A Jaskir & Y. Niv.
-"Modeled learning weights predict attention and memory in a multidimensional probabilistic task."
-Reinforcement Learning and Decision Making Conference (RLDM) 2017.
+Jaskir, A. & Y. Niv.
+(2017) "Modeled learning weights predict attention and memory in a multidimensional probabilistic task."
+Reinforcement Learning and Decision Making Conference (RLDM)

 ## Thesis
 (Undergraduate) Jaskir, A. (2017).
 [Learning how to learn: the interaction between attention and learning as a mechanism for dimensionality reduction in the brain.](https://nivlab.princeton.edu/sites/default/files/jaskir_thesis.pdf) Department of Computer Science, Princeton University.